-There are many varieties of Ficus elastica.
-The more popular ficus species include – Robusta, Decora, Burgundy, Abidjan, ficus microcarpa, ficus, carica, ficus benghalensis, benjamina ficus (fig tree) and assorted variegated types (Doescheri, Asahi) as well as dwarf varieties.
+There are many varieties of Ficus elastica or types of rubber plants.
+The more popular ficus species include – Robusta, Decora, Ficus Burgundy Rubber Plant, Abidjan, ficus microcarpa, ficus, carica, ficus benghalensis, benjamina ficus (fig tree) and assorted variegated types (Doescheri, Asahi) as well as dwarf varieties.

-The true Indian rubber tree – Ficus elastica – has been replaced with other more durable varieties for use indoors.
+The true Indian rubber plant – Ficus elastica – has been replaced with other more durable varieties for use indoors.